Talking with a ghost: semi-virtual coupled levitated oscillators: Results

-We first illustrate the effect of changing the amplitude of $\xi_\mathrm{g}$ by changing the voltage amplitude of the input white-noise signal from $0.1\,\unit{\V}$ to $3.0\,\unit{\V}$ in \sfref{fig:ghost_characterization}{a}.
-This represents a complex change to the ghost particle parameters, since (as seen in \cref{equ:single_langevin_dynamics}) this amplitude contains the ghost particle's mass, temperature and damping rate.
-We find that the signal-to-noise ratio of the ghost oscillator on resonance is consistently around $\text{SNR}\approx30\,\unit{dB}$, and the minimum noise floor is fixed at approximately $c_\mathrm{g} = 10^{-9}\,\unit{\mV^2/\Hz}$.
+We first illustrate the effect of changing the amplitude of $\xi_\mathrm{g}$ by changing the voltage amplitude of the input white-noise signal from $0.1\,\unit{\V}$ to $3.0\,\unit{\V}$ in Figure~\ref{fig:ghost_characterization}{a}.
+This represents a complex change to the ghost particle parameters, since (as seen in \cref{equ:single_langevin_dynamics}) this amplitude contains the ghost particle's mass, temperature, and damping rate.
+If~the other parameters remained fixed, varying the amplitude of $\xi_\mathrm{g}$ is equivalent to a change in $T_{\mathrm{g}}$.
+We find that the signal-to-noise ratio of the ghost oscillator on resonance is consistently around $\text{SNR}\approx30\,\unit{dB}$, and~the minimum noise floor is fixed at approximately $c_\mathrm{g} = 10^{-9}\,\unit{\mV^2/\Hz}$.